 We got to ride around for two hours and enjoy the sunset.
 I love boats!

+When we got off the boat we were right by Whaler's Village again, and we both could really happily spend hours shopping.
 But we just bought a couple of hats.
 Raimo's face is already burned after the first day.
 There are so many fun beachy things I wish I could buy.
 So many cute beach-themed clothes.
 And of course they have everything in miniature size too- little girl Roxy sandals and outfits, little boy Quicksilver wetsuits, Hawaiian dresses and swimsuits!
 There are so many swimsuits- my favorite thing to buy!
 But we walked back home (another coconut frozen yogurt for me) and looked at the stars and I fell asleep by 9 o'clock (Midnight our time).

 Tuesday I woke up early again- 5 am.
 The time change is so rough.
 Raimo went to work and I went to my favorite pool next door and relaxed, read, and inched in and out of the pool.
 I reapplied sunscreen like 4 times because we found out just how harsh the sun is here the day before.
 Raimo got done a little early again, and we headed out in the car for the first time.
+We made a stop at Whaler's Village, then out to lunch at a hole in the wall place called Fish Market, just a bit North of us.
+The weather was perfect!!

 It was cheap and good- I got shrimp tacos and Raimo got a kalua pork burrito, and their pico de guyo was delicious!
 Then we went to a beach called Kapalua.
 It was a small bay, and was supposedly a better area for swimming and snorkeling.
 We got in the water (not easily- it wasn't as warm as I like it to be) and we baked in the sun for a bit.
 There were a lot of families with kids there.
 It's a good place for little ones, but I was hoping to find one of those quieter white sand beaches.
 We moved to some shady grass for a bit, then took a walk along a path overlooking the water.